An Information-theoretic Security Analysis of Honeyword: Proof of Theorem

 \end{proof}

 The above calculation process is not rigorous, but it is helpful to understand the key ideas.
-For example, it is meaningless to discuss the value of a continuous random variable at a certain point.
+The imprecision lies in that it is meaningless to discuss the probability of a continuous random variable taking a value at a certain point.
 This loophole can be solved by considering the interval ($\frac{1}{k} \le W_i\le t$), but the calculation will be more cumbersome.

-It needs more technology to reach $\lambda_U(i), i > 1$.
-The strict proof process is in the appendix (\ref{appendix}).
+It needs more technology to get $\lambda_U(i), i > 1$.
+The complete proof is in Appendix \ref{appendix1}.

-This result allows us to see the theoretical success-number graph for the first time, as opposed to some experimental curves resulting from numerous experiments.